What is the index?

 How will the data be used?

-The data will provide a disinformation risk rating for each news domain assessed.
-It does not determine which news stories are inaccurate or which news domains are carrying disinformation.
 The risk ratings are intended to help brands and ad tech firms have more transparent and trusted information about the news sites where they place ads.

 By knowing the disinformation risk levels of a site, brands and ad tech firms can make more informed decisions about where ads are served, based on their own self-determined risk thresholds.

 The data can also be used by platforms as part of an array of signals that they use to determine which sites to up-rank or down-rank.